Agenda-manipulation in ranking: Appendices

 This history is associated with a sequence of proto-rankings $(\mathord{\rankt})_{t=0}^T$, as outlined in \Cref{definition:histories} above. \footnote{Namely, $\mathord{\rankzero} = \varnothing$ and $\mathord{\rankt} = \tr \left( \mathord{\ranktone} \union \{(x_t,y_t)\} \right) = \tr \left( \Union_{s=1}^t \{(x_s,y_s)\} \right)$ for $t \geq 1$.}

-\begin{definition} The \emph{outcome} of a strategy $\sigma$ under a tournament $\perm$ is the ranking $\rankT$ associated with the terminal history they generate. \end{definition}
+\begin{definition} The \emph{outcome} of a strategy $\mathord{\strat}$ under a majority will $\perm$ is the ranking $\rankT$ associated with the terminal history they generate. \end{definition}

-A strategy and a tournament also generate a sequence of non-terminal histories---namely, all truncations of their generated terminal history.
-If a non-terminal history is generated by $\strat$ and some tournament, we say that it belongs to the \emph{path} of $\strat$.
+A strategy and a majority will also generate a sequence of non-terminal histories---namely, all truncations of their generated terminal history.
+If a non-terminal history is generated by $\strat$ and some majority will, we say that it belongs to the \emph{path} of $\strat$.